Khandwa Junction railway station

-Khandwa Junction is on the Jabalpur–Bhusaval section of Howrah–Allahabad–Mumbai line.
+Khandwa Junction is on the Jabalpur–Bhusaval section of Howrah–Prayagraj–Mumbai line.
 It lies in Khandwa district in the Indian state of Madhya Pradesh.

 History

 The Great Indian Peninsula Railway opened Bhusawal–Khandwa section in 1866.

 Electrification

 The Harda–Khandwa–Bhusaval sector was electrified in 1997–98.

+Halting trains

+These are the trains that runs from Khandwa Junction are: